Glossary

 3. Inform, explain, provide keys and disseminate good practices to organisations on topics related to climate change and sustainable mobility, to push them to act and enable them to act concretely.

-🔗 For more information on the Association of Professionals in Climate, Energy and Environment Consulting, here is its website.
+🔗 For more information on the Association of Professionals in Climate, Energy and Environment Consulting, here is its sitearrow-up-right.

-Monitoring of the process ofevaluation of a Bilan Carbone® internally and autonomously, based on the evaluation guide available publicly.
-The self assessment therefore does not call upon the evaluation process by an authorised evaluator (trained and certified).
+Monitoring of the process ofevaluation of a Bilan Carbone® internally and autonomously, based on the freely accessible evaluation guide.
+The self assessment therefore does not call on the evaluation process by an authorised evaluator (trained and certified).

-A self assessment allows internal use: to target whether certain maturity level criteria are met, to progress in continuous improvement, to check the relevance of launching an external evaluation, to confirm internally its maturity and thus the interest of following up with complementary low-carbon transition approaches.
+A self assessment allows internal use: to target whether certain maturity level criteria have been met, to progress in continuous improvement, to verify the relevance of initiating an external evaluation, to confirm internally its maturity and therefore the interest of following up with complementary low-carbon transition approaches.

-A self assessment does not allow declaring its Bilan Carbone® approach as evaluated, nor to communicate externally the result obtained.
+A self assessment does not allow declaring its Bilan Carbone® approach as evaluated, nor to communicate the obtained result externally.

 Analytical dimensions can be of different natures.
-At the scale of a company or group, an analytical dimension makes it possible, for example, to categorize:
+At the scale of a company or group, an analytical dimension allows for example to categorise:

 • The company's activities,